 Is perfectly safe unless you are travelling to the most popular beach destinations in peak season where you may have some problems finding a good hotel at a good rate.

 We travel to Thailand frequently & for weeks at a time.
 Our first trip was approximately 15 years ago (for 6 weeks with 3 kids, 10, 8 & 6) booked our first two nights then went where we wanted for rest of time.
 Best way to travel you can move on if weather is bad or a place doesn't live up to expectations alternatively you can stay if you "fall in love" with a destination.
-Also it's Asia chances are ( especially if your not an experienced traveller) your going to get sick at some stage............it's always nice to be able to relax & recoup before you have to travel to next location over 1 year agoAnswered by CRT via WorldNomads.com
+Also it's Asia chances are ( especially if your not an experienced traveller) your going to get sick at some stage............it's always nice to be able to relax & recoup before you have to travel to next location about 2 years agoAnswered by CRT via WorldNomads.com